openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 Value:
 - `-1`: Datetime unknown.
 - `0`: Material changes are currently permitted.
-- `> 0`: The number of seconds which have elapsed since the material changes were last permitted.
+- `> 0`: The number of seconds which have elapsed since the material changes were last permitted or initiated (for non-time based strategies).

 `change_management_strategy_enabled`
 Labels: